The Culture & Architecture

 1:30 pm ~ St. Louis Cathedral Tour with Chris Wiseman

-Also known as the Basilica of St. Louis King of France, the St, Louis Cathedral is the oldest Catholic cathedral in continuous use in the United States, dating back to 1720.
-Chris Wiseman, the Executive Director of the Catholic Cultural Center of New Orleans, will give us an in depth history of its recent revitalization spearheaded by Gayle Benson, active parishioner and owner of the New Orleans Saints and Pelicans sports teams.
-We’ll about its striking architecture, storied history, and its central role in New Orleans’ spiritual and cultural life.
+Also known as the Basilica of St. Louis King of France and dating back to 1720, the St. Louis Cathedral is the oldest Catholic cathedral in continuous use in the United States.
+Chris Wiseman, the Executive Director of the Catholic Cultural Center of New Orleans, will give an in-depth history of the cathedral’s recent revitalization spearheaded by Gayle Benson, an active parishioner, major philanthropist, and owner of the New Orleans Saints and Pelicans sports teams.
+We’ll learn about the church’s striking architecture, storied history, and central role in New Orleans’ spiritual and cultural life.

 St. Louis Cathedral